metatensor/metatrain/docs/src/architectures/gap.rst

 .. _GAP:  https://doi.org/10.1002/qua.24927
 .. _RASCALINE: https://github.com/Luthaf/rascaline

-The GAP model in metatensor-models can only train on CPU, but evaluation is also supported on GPU.
+The GAP model in metatrain can only train on CPU, but evaluation is also supported on GPU.